mkeenan-kdb/speakIrish_chrome/README.md

 I usually share my progress on my [YouTube](https://www.youtube.com/@UncleMick)

+Dec 2024 *This is the BETA VERSION, I have more refinements to make, just sharing the preliminary version*

 # Irish Text-to-Speech Chrome Extension ☘️🎙️ #

 This Chrome extension allows users to highlight Irish text on any webpage and hear it read aloud in a variety of Irish voices.
 It’s perfect for learners and enthusiasts who want to improve their Irish pronunciation or simply enjoy listening to the language.